Peace: Olympic Games

 The late 19th century idealist advocacy of peace which led to the creation of the Nobel Peace Prize, the Rhodes Scholarships, the Carnegie Endowment for International Peace, and ultimately the League of Nations, also saw the re-emergence of the ancient Olympic ideal.
 Led by Pierre de Coubertin, this culminated in the holding in 1896 of the first of the modern Olympic Games.

 Nobel Peace Prize

-The highest honour awarded to peace makers is the Nobel Prize in Peace, awarded since 1901 by the Norwegian Nobel Committee.
+Since 1901, the Nobel Peace Prize has been the world's most prestigious honor given to individuals or organizations who have made significant contributions to peace.
+The prize is awarded by the Norwegian Nobel Committee, a group of five individuals chosen by the Norwegian parliament.
+Nominees for the prize come from around the world, and are often those who have worked to end conflict, protect human rights, or promote humanitarian efforts.
 It is awarded annually to internationally notable persons following the prize's creation in the will of Alfred Nobel.
 According to Nobel's will, the Peace Prize shall be awarded to the person who "...shall have done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies, and for the holding and promotion of peace congresses."